 Prior to this, I spent my undergraduate years at Tufts University, where I double-majored in Philosophy and International Literary and Visual Studies and graduated with Summa Cum Laude and Highest Thesis Honors.
 At Tufts, with the guidance of Dr. Lee Edelman and Dr. Charles Inouye, I conducted research on gender and sexuality in colonial Korea and modern North Korea.
 I largely focused on the queer interpretation of political ideology in each regime and substantiated my claim through literary and cinematic examples.
 With the summary of the North Korean part of this research, I won a writing competition open for both undergraduate and graduate students and presented it internationally.
 I have also taken courses and seminars outside the United States in order to enhance my understanding of queer and gender studies and East Asian philosophy.

-Check the detailed Academics profile here or download my C.V. on the top of the page
+For further details, see my C.V. on the top of the page